kosta5120/Auto-Arrange-Photos-and-Videos-By-Date/README.md

 # How to use

-   1. Select the location of all the Photos and Vedios.
+   1. Select the location of all the Photos and Videos.
-   2. Select where to save the arranged photos nad videos.
+   2. Select where to save the arranged photos and videos.
-   3. Click on Start to arrang
+   3. Click on Start to arrange

-# How look your's photos and videos after finishing to arreng
+# What it looks like after finishing arranging photos and videos

 ![2020-11-19 13_53_30-Window](https://user-images.githubusercontent.com/35446857/99662998-a6e92b00-2a6e-11eb-8618-6c48144fa582.png)